KaiserWerk/RoMiCSVParserCore/README.md

 ## Usage

-Import the namespace RoMiCSVParser.
+Import the namespace RoMiCSVParserCore.

-The __RoMiCSVParserCore__ package supports the data types DateTime, string, int, double, bool and char.
+The __RoMiCSVParserCore__ package supports the data types DateTime, string, int, float, double, decimal, bool and char.

 In the following examples, *Person* is a class with some arbitrary fields with primitive data types which looks like this: